 Our three-mile boardwalk is the perfect playground for biking, rollerblading, and just having fun.
 There are outdoor cafes and nautical sculptures on one side, and a wide beach and Atlantic Ocean on the other.
 What more do you need?

-Virginia's marine environment is represented through 700,000 gallons of aquariums, live animal habitats, more than 300 hands-on exhibits, a nature trail, aviary and larger-than-life movies on a Giant 3D screen.
+Virginia's marine environment is represented through 700,000 gallons of aquariums, live animal habitats, more than 300 hands-on exhibits, a nature trail and larger-than-life movies on a National Geographic 3D screen.
 717 General Booth Blvd.
 757-385-FISH Group Tours and Rentals are available.

 Virginia Beach wants your visit to be enjoyable, so please keep in mind the following safety tips: